What is a blast room?

 Additional equipment can be added for convenience and improved usability, such as control panels, overhead cranes, rubber lining, LED lighting, etc. To learn more about blast rooms, please see our Blast Room products page.

 What is the difference between a blast room, a blast booth, and a blast cabinet?

-The terms “blast room” and “blast booth” are often used interchangeable to refer to the same thing – a large enclosure with walls, doors and lighting used to sandblast objects.
+The terms “blast room” and “blast booth” are often used interchangeably to refer to the same thing – a large enclosure with walls, doors, and lighting used to sandblast objects.